phantomphildius/manager-readme/README.md

 ### Feedback

 I am always hungry for feedback on what I can do better.
-I also enjoy praise, but because I don't know how to accept it well and want to be better for the team I appreciate hearing about ways I can improve even more.
+I also enjoy praise, but because I don't know how to accept it well - and want to be better for the team - I appreciate hearing about ways I can **improve** even more.
 Delivery of this feedback in public or private is fine by me, the only thing I ask is that it is done sooner rather than later!
 Before I deliver feedback I will make sure to understand your preferred method of receiving it, but I will strive to make it frequent and meaningful.

 ### How I like to Collaborate